-THE PROTAGONISTS are two men more alike than different, despite their placement on opposite sides of the savage, bloody and short-lived ‘Titokowaru’s War’ in the Taranaki, New Zealand, 1867-69.
+THE PROTAGONISTS are two men more alike than different, despite their placement on opposite sides of the savage, bloody and short-lived conflict known as ‘Titokowaru’s War’ in the Taranaki, New Zealand, 1867-69.

-John Selby Hunter – is a Civil War cavalryman immersed by his Virginian upbringing in the codes of duty and honour.
-In fact he is in New Zealand by that very circumstance, where the charismatic Governor George Grey persuades him that his talents can play a major part in the shaping of New Zealand’s destiny.
-As that part unfolds, Hunter becomes aware that expedience and honour are uneasy bedfellows.
+John Selby Hunter – is a Civil War cavalryman shaped by his Virginian upbringing in the principles of duty and honour.
+In New Zealand by that very circumstance, the charismatic Governor George Grey persuades him that his talents can play a major part in the shaping of New Zealand’s destiny.
+However, as that part unfolds, Hunter becomes aware that expedience and honour are uneasy bedfellows.